rayansh-poop/Digital-wedding-card/README.md

-# Digital-wedding-card
+# Digital-card
-hear i developed a simple and easy website of digital wedding card by using html , css , javascript
+hear i developed a simple and easy website of digital card by using html , css , javascript